 Niacin was first discovered in the 18th century when a serious skin condition associated with niacin deficiency was discovered.
 The disease is named Pellegra and it is associated with dermatitis, diarrhoea, dementia and death.
 Nowadays, it is uncommon to be niacin deficient but there are some places that still have this disease.
 One of its symptoms is rough, dry and hard skin.

 Also, high levels of niacin can cause skin flush which is characterized as a burning, hot or stinging sensation on the face and chest.
 So take niacin in moderation.
 The recommended niacin for men and women is 16NE and 14NE for females.
-Foods containing niacin are peanuts, fish, meat, wholewheat bread, and wheat bran.
+Foods containing niacin are peanuts, fish, meat, whole wheat bread, and wheat bran.

-The Bacterial Skin Foods
+4. The Bacterial Skin Foods – Prebiotic and Probiotic Rich Foods

 Deficiency of vitamin B12 has been linked with the skin which includes vitiligo, pale skin or hyperpigmentation.
 Older people often suffer from vitamin B12 deficiency as the body is unable to absorb the vitamin with advancing age.

-Collagen Booster Foods
+5. Collagen Booster Foods

-When you think of collagen boosting foods, think of foods containing vitamin C. Once you ingest vitamin C containing foods, it is transported from the bloodstream to the skin’s epidermis and dermis.
+When you think of collagen-boosting foods, think of foods containing vitamin C. Once you ingest vitamin C-containing foods, it is transported from the bloodstream to the skin’s epidermis and dermis.
 Research has shown higher levels of vitamin C in human skin than in other parts of the body.
 This knowledge was used for the rationale for the application of vitamin C topically on the skin,

 Vitamin C protects your skin from UV damage, heals wounds and is a great antioxidant.
 You can find vitamin C in blackcurrants, strawberries, orange, red pepper and broccoli.
 While ingesting vitamin C is good for the skin, topical application of vitamin C is direct and better for collagen synthesis.

-The Sun Food
+6. The Sun Food

 You don’t even have to go too far to get this vitamin because the skin itself synthesizes the vitamin.
 But most time, it is not enough to protect us from UV damage.
 That is why you need to eat foods containing vitamin D.

-You can find vitamin D in Salmon, egg yolk, milk or yoghurt, and vitamin D fortified plant-based products.
+You can find vitamin D in Salmon, egg yolk, milk or yoghurt, and vitamin D-fortified plant-based products.

 Conclusion